-So here’s a funnier example of schizophrenia, the type of thing you get when an atheist and a believer in God get married and have children.
+So here’s something completely different, the type of thing you get when an atheist and a believer in God get married and have children.

 If you’ve been following my blog for a while, you know that I’m an atheist.
 T was brought up Episcopalian, but he doesn’t believe in organized religion anymore.
 He does believe in God and thinks we’ll go to heaven when we die.
 I think he’s setting himself up for disappointment, but oh well.